gvwilson/thirdbit/src/fiction/bear/index.md

 "She'd be welcome to stay here as well if she's worried about her safety—or yours."

-Muddh shook his head again.
+Mukh shook his head again.
 "She'll be all right, Your Highness.
 Folk don't mess along with a bear as easy as they do with a raccoon."

 *The garrison house was still that night when a quiet voice only